 Shop like a surfer in Torquay

-Torquay is the largest regional town on the Great Ocean Road before you head into Warrnambool at the end, so if you’re going to spend lots of time on the beach and in the water, why not dress like the locals.
+Torquay is the largest regional town on the Great Ocean Road before you head into Warrnambool, so if you’re going to spend lots of time on the beach and in the water, why not dress like the locals.

 Where – 16 Baines court, Torquay 3228